Kilarin/minetest-mod-bridgetool/README.md

 [https://forum.minetest.net/mmdb/mod/bridgetool/](https://forum.minetest.net/mmdb/mod/bridgetool/)

 **Changelog**<p>
+--Version 2.2<p>
+Added new global enable_chat_warn at top of init.lua that can be set to NO if you don't want bridgetool warning messages to appear in chat.<p>
+Put the recipie inside an if checking for default so that  in the unlikely case someone is running this without default, they still could.  they would just have to use /giveme or creative mode to get the tools<p>
+Corrected two undeclared globals to locals.<p>
+Renamed the git repository to bridgetool-master to be in line with other mods.

 --Version 2.1<p>
 Corrected fact that 3 wide stairs would sometimes orient the 3rd stair the wrong way<p>
 Modified stair orientation when using mode 1(forward) so that the stair will face down (since the only reason you would use the "forward" option with this tool and a staircase is to begin a down stair.)